andricicezar/fstar-io/dm4good/README.md

 - What are the good expectations of a PDM?

-- Make the DM4Free construction in general by applying the transformer to G

 - Is it equivalent from having a lift from PURE?

 - Since we can combine free monads easily, can we provide a way to define free